NUWCDIVNPT/stig-manager/docs/user-guide/review-handling.rst

 Review Handling Comparison with STIG Viewer
 =======================================================

-STIG Viewer performs a similar function, matching the left-hand component of the RuleIds in older .ckl files and applying them to Rules in the current STIG.
+STIG Viewer can perform a similar function, matching the left-hand component of the RuleIds in older .ckl files and applying them to Rules in the current STIG.
 Our Sponsor and Users have rejected that approach because it applies Reviews to Rules even if the Check Content was changed.
 They have funded the more sophisticated approach taken by STIG Manager, that looks at whether or not the actual Check Content for a Rule has changed between Revisions.

 The STIG Viewer User Guide cautions against using their matching feature too freely, and mentions the specific use case that STIG Manager addresses with its approach: